 I hope you enjoy this little travel guide and are tempted to stop by this rich corner of Pennsylvania sometime.

 The Poconos is the perfect place to spend some time exploring a small town.
-Antique shops and art galleries abound, and in between shopping, seeing historical sights and enjoying the natural beauty, there are plenty of local restaurants to try.
-On the weekends, you’re likely to stumble across a local festival, fair or flea market, so come prepared to go bargain hunting!
+Antique shops and art galleries abound.
+In between shopping, seeing historical sights and enjoying the natural beauty, there are plenty of local restaurants to try.
+On the weekends, you’ll find local festivals, fairs or flea markets, so come prepared to go bargain hunting!

 Poconos Must Eat